Queen Victoria Park

 Queen Victoria Park celebrates each season in style.
 Every spring, 500,000 daffodils herald the arrival of this season in a natural, welcoming way.
 Magnificent magnolias, breathtaking tulips and other spring blooming plants play host to spring in the park.

 Summer showcases many carpet bed displays as well as 1000’s of flora throughout the park.
-Magenta, and Lantana standards, coleus, cannas and many others provide many beautiful points of interest that appeal to any type of visitor, including horticultural professionals.
+Lantana and Magenta standards, coleus, cannas and many others provide many beautiful landscapes that appeal to any type of visitor, including horticultural professionals.

 Chrysanthemums and Kale have been grown in the fall to extend the season and to provide interest after the arrival the first frost of the season.

-During the winter months, the stark branches of trees and shrubs create visual and special interest for our visitors, especially when coated with ice from the freezing mist of the Falls, and the park transforms itself into a Winter Wonderland as the primary home of the Winter Festival of Lights.
+During the winter season, the bare branches of trees and shrubs create interesting natural visuals for our visitors, especially when coated with ice from the freezing mist of the Falls, and the park transforms itself into a Winter Wonderland as the primary home of the Winter Festival of Lights.

-Admission to the park is free, and plenty of parking can be found at the Clifton Hill parking lot, just a 5 minute walk away.
+There is no admission cost for the park, as it is free for everyone to appreciate and enjoy.
+Ample parking can be found at Clifton Hill's main parking lot, just a 5 minute walk away.
 Parking here also has access to a jolly cut for a quick way to the central Queen Victoria Park area -- perfect on fireworks nights!